 Non Householder applications

-The guides below will help you to find out if you need planning permission:
+The Outdoor advertisements and signs: a guide for advertisers will help you to find out if you need planning permission for advertisements.

 Important - if it appears that planning permission is not required you are advised to forward a rough, dimensioned, sketch of your proposal to us so that a double check can be made.
 Permitted development rights may have been removed on a previous planning application, meaning planning permission may still be required.